 Endovenous Laser Therapy (EVLT)

 Endovenous Laser Therapy is considered the gold standard for treating varicose veins and vein disease symptoms.
 During the EVLT procedure, your doctor inserts a thin laser fiber into the affected vein while using ultrasound for guidance.
-Then, they use lasers to heat up the fiber and close off the malfunctioning vein.
+Then, they use lasers to heat the fiber and close off the malfunctioning vein.

 ClariVein®, or mechanochemical ablation, is a catheter-based treatment.
 The unique catheter involved has a rotating tip at one end.
 It simultaneously uses mechanical and chemical methods to treat damaged veins.

 Visual Sclerotherapy Injections

 Small varicose or spider veins can be treated with Visual Sclerotherapy.
 A sclerosant solution is injected through a tiny needle into the affected vein with this method.
 The solution intentionally irritates the inside of the vein, causing it to swell and seal shut.

 Varithena Vein Treatment